aranjinsuren/codepath-memory-game/README.md

    I am particularly interested in how web developers, as a team, make decisions of the design of the website.
    Obviously websites will have different designs and functionalities according to who will be using it and what it will be used for.
 How do you conduct  the user research and make the decision of the design and features as a team?
    As a follow-up question, from the little things such as text fonts to complicated features, when there are conflicting ideas and suggestions, how does a team decide which one to implement?
+   Furthermore, how does one make sure that the website is compatible across different devices?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)